As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 Even on your flight to Saudi Arabia (especially if you’re flying Saudia), you must dress conservatively.
 Saudia will not allow you to board the plane if you’re wearing shorts or any non-conservative dress.

 Women no longer need to wear headcover or the black abaya –the loose-fitting, full-length robes symbolic of Islamic piety– as long as their attire is “decent and respectful.”
+That means loose trousers or skirts and long-sleeved loose shirts.
+The more you cover, the better.

 Climate and Temperature

-Riyadh can get extremely hot, and you’ll feel the heat, especially when wearing “a lot” of clothing.
+Riyadh can get extremely hot, and you’ll feel the heat, especially when wearing a lot of clothing.
 The temperature can reach up to 120+ degrees Fahrenheit (50 Celsius) during the summer.

 No Alcohol